AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

   write about how we use bevy and ECS.
 What components are central, and how is the algorithm composed using systums and run schedules.
 ]

+#todo[
+  FixedUpdate show high level description of the mayor ECS systems that comprise the algoritnm.
+]

 #jonas[This section about ECS has been moved to the background section.]
 #todo[There should be new content here, describing why this architecture was chosen, and which others were considered.]